-PART D: General declaration

-How to complete Part D:

-- 3. Read Guidance Note 3 (provided in Part E). - 4.
-Complete the declaration.

-I acknowledge and declare that, to the best of my correct; knowledge, the information given in this form is l acknowledge and declare that (please insert your name e here, or the person you are applying on behalf of) → is (or will become) at particular risk of the control of th of requiring the 111 emergency service; and → does not have a means to contact the second contact the s e 111 emergency service at the premises that can be operated for a continuous 8-hour pe eriod in the event of a power failure; I understand that the information I have provided details]; in this form will be stored with [insert provider I understand that the information I have provided in this form may be shared with relevant third parties for the purposes of providing and managing my service.
+PART D: General declaration How to complete Part D: 3.
+Read Guidance Note 3 (provided in Part E).
+4. Complete the declaration. • I acknowledge and declare that, to the best of my knowledge, the information given in this form is correct; I acknowledge and declare that (please insert your name here, or the person you are applying on behalf of) o is (or will become) at particular risk of requiring the 111 emergency service; and o does not have a means to contact the 111 emergency service at the premises that can be operated for a continuous 8-hour period in the event of a power failure; • I understand that the information I have provided in this form will be stored with [insert provider details]; • I understand that the information I have provided in this form may be shared with relevant third parties for the purposes of providing and managing my service.
 Signature: Date: